Softwarearum/Softwarearum/src/content/blog/adding-new-post.md

 ![This is an example of an OG image generated automatically if heroImage frontmatter is not provided](/adding-posts-in-astro-lane.png)
 _This is an example of an OG image generated automatically if heroImage frontmatter is not provided._

-To summarize, when creating a post using the Astro Lane theme, you need to ensure you have the essential frontmatter configuration options, add a table of contents if needed, compress any images you use, use proper headings, and specify an OG image if possible.
+To summarize, when creating a post using the Fiat Lux Labs theme, you need to ensure you have the essential frontmatter configuration options, add a table of contents if needed, compress any images you use, use proper headings, and specify an OG image if possible.
 By following these guidelines, you can create an excellent post that's optimized for SEO and accessibility.